WISPO-POP/PowerPlots.jl/docs/src/data_transformations/layouts.md

 powerplot(case, fixed=true)
 ```

 Values for the coordinates can also be created manually, for example for geographic coordinates.
-The simply add a dictionary key for `xcoord_1` and `ycoord_1` to the powermodels data dictionary for the nodal components (such as buses and generators).
+Simply add a dictionary key for `xcoord_1` and `ycoord_1` to the powermodels data dictionary for the nodal components (such as buses and generators).
 Any nodal components that do not have a value will have a layout calculated, and values for edge components (such as branches) are identified from their endpoints.

 ## Selecting layouts